codraptor/anlp-assignment4/README.md

 lstm-fasttext-nb.ipynb implements a LSTM baseline for the task\
 random-forest-only-description.py implements the Random Forest Baseline from the Jackman & Reid paper

-Multi Input Regression.ipynb implements the MIFE Model
+Multi Input Regression.ipynb implements the MIFE ( Multi Input Feature Ensemble ) Model